 In August 2010, the chairmen of Verizon and Google agreed that network neutrality should be defined and limited.

-In September 2010, the "Can you hear me now?" campaign, which started in 2001, concluded after a successful run of nearly a decade.
+In September 2010, the "Can you hear me now?" campaign, which began in 2001, concluded its run.

 In October 2010, Verizon Wireless paid $77.8 million in refunds and FCC penalties for overcharging 15 million customers for data services.

-On August 1, 2011, Ivan Seidenberg retired as Verizon's CEO, and was succeeded by Lowell McAdam.
+On August 1, 2011, Ivan Seidenberg retired as Verizon's CEO and was succeeded by Lowell McAdam.

 In early 2011, Verizon acquired Terremark, an information technology services company, for $1.4 billion.